dtjm/samx.io/content/post/golang-minimize-interfaces.md

 }
 ```

-But if we made our library's logger interface even more abstract, we could get
+If we made our library's logger interface even more abstract, we might be able
-away with even less code.
+to get away with even less code.

+## Replace the interface with a function

 What's more abstract than an interface?
 How about a function?